SOAR Support for Mental Wellness

 SOAR offers a full range of services, advice and referrals for adults with mental health or substance use concerns.
 For over twenty-five years, SOAR has helped consumers recover and develop their capabilities with Comprehensive Community Services, a Mental Health Outpatient Clinic, Case Management, Recovery Dane Information and Referral, Certified Peer Specialists, and the Solstice House Peer-Run Respite and Warm Line.

 Solstice House Warmline

-In an effort to support our communities as we navigate this trying time, Solstice House Warmline is once again 24/7!
+Warmine is a peer support service available to anyone in Wisconsin.
 When you call, please leave a message with your name, phone number, and brief description of the support you are seeking.
 Please note, if you do not leave a message we cannot give you a call back!
 At times, due to increased call volume, it may take us a few hours to get back to you, but generally you will get a call back within the hour!
 The phone number is (608) 244-5077 and is open to any resident in Wisconsin!

 “Peer run respites give me a chance to get help when I feel like I might have a crisis.
 Since there is someone to talk to and it’s not just a place to stay, I can work through my problems that could lead to crisis.”

 Peer Run Respite

 “With the help of my case manager, I have been connected with a therapist, housing, and much more.
 I finally feel I can focus on my recovery 100%.”

 “With the help of Recovery Dane Services, I was able to connect with a peer who helps me focus on my recovery and apply for services that encourage me to live independently.”